Summary Statistics and Insights

 By the end of this lesson, you will be able to:

-• Compute descriptive statistics for numeric and categorical variables
+• Compute descriptive statistics for numeric variables

 Load the Dataset